xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 Collections can still be created easily via a separate call to POST `/_api/collection` as before.

-The "location" HTTP header returned by ArangoDB when inserting a new document or edge now always contains the database name.
-This was also the default behavior in previous versions of ArangoDB, but it could be overridden by clients sending the HTTP header `x-arango-version: 1.4` in the request.
-Clients can continue to send this header to ArangoDB 3.0, but the header will not influence the location response headers produced by ArangoDB 3.0 anymore.
+The "location" HTTP header returned by AvocadoDB when inserting a new document or edge now always contains the database name.
+This was also the default behavior in previous versions of AvocadoDB, but it could be overridden by clients sending the HTTP header `x-avocado-version: 1.4` in the request.
+Clients can continue to send this header to AvocadoDB 3.0, but the header will not influence the location response headers produced by AvocadoDB 3.0 anymore.

 Additionally the CRUD operations APIs do not return an attribute "error" in the response body with an attribute value of "false" in case an operation succeeded.